The Riddle of Steel

 The Rhine flows north from it’s source in modern Switzerland and empties into the North Sea.

 These rivers describe the edge of a socio-political holding pattern that remained in force for hundreds of years.
 And it wasn’t for lack of trying; when Emperor Trajan finally made in-roads into Dacia beyond the lower Danube, it was considered a monumental victory.
-Trajan’s Conquest was commemorated in the equally monumental Trajan’s Column:
+Trajan’s Conquest of the Dacians was commemorated in the equally monumental Trajan’s Column:

 The great and terrible irony is this: